Paul McHale

-Paul Francis McHale Jr. (born July 26, 1950) is an American lawyer and politician.
+Paul Francis McHale Jr. (born July 26, 1950) is a retired American lawyer and politician as well as a United States Marine.
 From 2003 to 2009, he served as the Assistant Secretary of Defense for Homeland Defense.
-Additionally, from 1993 to 1999, he represented Pennsylvania's 15th congressional district in the United States House of Representatives.
-In 1992, McHale defeated incumbent U.S. Congressman Donald L. Ritter for his seat representing the Lehigh Valley in the U.S. Congress.
+From 1993 to 1999, he represented Pennsylvania's 15th congressional district in the United States House of Representatives.

-Currently, McHale is the President of Civil Support International LLC, which is a consulting firm that advises private contractors and government agencies in matters related to disaster preparedness, crisis response, and homeland defense and security.
+McHale was the founder and former president of Civil Support International LLC (2010-2020), a consulting firm that advised private contractors, academic institutions and government agencies in matters related to disaster preparedness, crisis response, homeland defense and homeland security.
+He retired from law and business in 2020 in order to pursue a master’s degree in Military History and Strategic Studies at Maynooth University.

 Education and military service

 McHale was born in Bethlehem, Pennsylvania, where he graduated from Liberty High School.